maekitalo/cxxtools/doc/serialization-howto.markdown

  * a type name
  * a category
  * a value
- * a ordered list of name value pairs
+ * an ordered list of name value pairs

 The type name is a string, which should be filled in the serialization operator.
 Typically the type name is not used in the deserialization operator.
 But in some